 Summer Salon Series 2012, was the third and final season of The San Diego Museum of Art’s Summer Salon Series; which now lives on as Summer Break.
-The series presented lectures, readings, performances, concerts, film screenings, installations and workshops, every Friday night, from June 1 through August 31.
+The Summer Salon Series presented lectures, readings, performances, concerts, film screenings, installations and workshops, every Friday night, from June 1 through August 31.

 The 2012 series took inspiration from The Invention of Glory:Afonso V and the Pastrana Tapestries, an exhibition which featured four monumental fifteenth century tapestries.
 At the time of their creation, these works would have been considered a primary document of the battles they depicted; now, 500 years removed, we can understand how these tapestries were utilized as a tool to mold opinion, and a source of propaganda to serve King Afonso V’s version of history.
 The 2012 series investigated topics of historical fictions, explored the dissemination of information, and asked artists to consider several questions such as:

 - Where do we get our news from?

 - Who and what controls our access to information?

 - What are the historical images and myths that affect our current social, cultural and political discourse?